cafeline/pointcloud_compressor/README.md

-# pointcloud_compressor: voxel dictionary compression for ROS 2 and CLI
+# pointcloud_compressor: lossless vector-quantized 3D occupancy grid compression for ROS 2 and CLI

-`pointcloud_compressor` provides a reusable point cloud compression pipeline based on voxel grids and pattern dictionaries.
-The package offers both ROS 2 nodes for publishing compressed map data and a standalone CLI for offline workflows, enabling the same core compressor to be reused across robotics and non-ROS tooling.
+This program performs lossless compression of occupancy grid maps, allowing the compressed map data to be used directly.
+The maps are compressed using vector quantization.
+The compressed map retains binary occupied/free data and does not include unknown cells.
+As input, it supports binary PCD and PLY files, and it runs both on ROS 2 and in a standalone CLI environment.

 ## ROS 2 version